Educational Studies (EDS) - Courses

 Literacy Methods II

 The course focuses on teaching reading/literacy strategies and techniques for K-8 classrooms.
 It covers pedagogy and application of best practices in literacy instruction.
-This course is taken concurrently with the Field Experience One courses with a placement in an elementary school classroom.
+This course is taken concurrently with the Field Experience I courses with a placement in an elementary school classroom.
 Prerequisite: grade of "C" or better in EDS 318; taken concurrently with EDS 402 and EDS 413.
 Consent of department.
 Offered Fall, Spring, Summer.

 EDS 421 Cr.3